 Nature’s clock- PMS, or premenstrual syndrome.
 One of those things that many women experience.
-The good news is that PMS is a there are things that can be done to help lessen the physical and emotional symptoms you experience each month.
+The good news is that PMS is some things that can be done to help lessen the physical and emotional symptoms you experience each month.

-While the advances in female sexual liberation that came with the birth control pill are no doubt a good thing, the side effects that come with taking it are not.
-The pill alters the way your body produces hormones, and many women who take it end up with weight gain, mood swings, food cravings – symptoms very similar to PMS, except consistently experienced.
-The birth control pill also depletes important vitamins and minerals in your body, essentially starving your cells of the food they need.
+While the advances in female sexual liberation that came with the birth control pill are undoubtedly a good thing, the side effects of taking it are not.
+The pill alters the way your body produces hormones, and many women who take it end up with weight gain, mood swings, and food cravings – symptoms very similar to PMS, except consistently experienced.
+The birth control pill also depletes essential vitamins and minerals in your body, essentially starving your cells of the food they need.
 All in all, if it’s being used for anything other than contraception, there are better, healthier choices to help control your PMS.

-PMS Type C is characterized for food cravings, whether it’s for carbohydrates, chocolate, salt, or sugar.
-We think that a relative excess of insulin causes this type, which makes blood sugar levels to fluctuate more than they should.
-Supplements aimed at correcting insulin and blood sugar like chromium or cinnamon can help with this type too.
+PMS Type C is characterized by food cravings, whether it’s for carbohydrates, chocolate, salt, or sugar.
+We think a relative excess of insulin causes this type, making blood sugar levels fluctuate more than they should.
+Supplements that correct insulin and blood sugar, like chromium or cinnamon, can also help with this type.

 Like many health conditions, naturopathic doctors think about PMS differently from conventional medical practitioners.
 Where western medicine runs short on answers, NDs have had training in women’s health that helps us recognize different PMS types.
-In addition to herbs and supplements, NDs also have training in acupuncture and clinical nutrition, to make sure all the angles are covered and your PMS gets resolved.
+In addition to herbs and supplements, NDs have training in acupuncture and clinical nutrition to ensure all the angles are covered, and your PMS gets resolved.